HMS Bristol (D23): Training ship

 By the late 1980s the ship was becoming increasingly outdated.
 As the fleet downsized, maintaining a unique vessel when plenty of other air defence destroyers were in commission no longer seemed worthwhile.
 HMS Bristol was paid off in 1991 and refitted to replace HMS Kent, as the harbour training ship located at the shore establishment HMS Excellent.
 Bristol was berthed at Whale Island, Portsmouth and was primarily used as a training ship and accommodation ship for Royal Naval personnel and youth organisations.
 Many young people from the Sea Cadets, the Combined Cadet Force and the Sea Scouts had their first experience of life on board a warship on Bristol.
 Air Training Corps and Army Cadet Force units also made use of the facilities.
 The ship had also been used by a number of colleges running the Edexcel BTEC Public Services course.
 The ship's company was made up of a mix of Royal Navy and civilian staff.
 She was also used by the RNVCC cadets during their first wave exercise when the recruits ended their training to become Cadets.

 Bristol was refitted at A&P Tyne, Hebburn.
 The effects of the refit were said to "... extend the service life of HMS Bristol for 10 years".
 Work was intended to bring facilities on Bristol in line with health and safety standards.
 The redundant masts containing the ship's Type 1022 and Type 992Q search radars were removed.
 She departed from Portsmouth on 20 October 2010, and arrived at Hebburn under tow on the morning of 3 November 2010.
 HMS Bristol left Hebburn in April 2011 to return to Portsmouth.

+Disposal

 Bristol's role as a training ship ceased on 28 October 2020, with the Ministry of Defence announcing that she would be disposed of.
 When news of the disposal was made public the leader of Portsmouth City Council Gerald Vernon-Jackson called for Bristol to be maintained as a museum ship within the National Museum of the Royal Navy.

-HMS Bristol was transferred to the Disposal reserve ships organisation on 1 December 2020.
+HMS Bristol was transferred to the Disposal reserve ships organisation on 1 December 2020, and removed from her Portsmouth mooring in June 2024.
+She was sent to Aliağa, Turkey for dismantling on 11 June 2025.

-Campaign to save HMS Bristol

-The HMS Bristol Preservation Society is campaigning to save the Bristol as a museum ship.
-A petition has been published on the United Kingdom Parliament website.
-A petition that was created in 2020 on Change.org has garnered over 11,000 signatories.